Dreblow/Web_Portfolio/README.md

 ## Development
 ### Local Server
 * Its best to develop webpages through a local server.
-Launch the `LocalServer.py`, located in root/resources/dev/
+Launch the `LocalServer.py`, located in root/resources/dev/ via `python resources/dev/LocalServer.py`
 * Make sure to be in the directory of `index.html`, and call the location of the py file.

 ### Blog